 Senior home care may also involve modifying the living space.
 Deterring accidents and chances for wandering may result in expensive and inconvenient preventative measures.
 Home security adjustments may include:

 Managing medications can be a complicated and tedious process.
-Caretakers should handle this task to reduce the chance of prescriptions being taken in a negative manner.
+Caretakers should handle this task to reduce the chance of prescriptions being taken incorrectly.

 Memory care, also known as dementia care, is a resource to circumnavigate these issues and concerns.
 These communities are not nursing homes and supply a higher level of care than assisted living facilities.
 Some communities that provide memory care in Houston also offer assisted living to make the transition easier.